DonaldWhyte/deep-learning-with-rnns/contents.md

 [NEXT]
 <!-- .slide: data-background="images/books_opened.jpg" class="background smallquote" -->

-> Gradually drawing away from the rest, two of the combatants are striving; each devoting every nerve, every energy, to the overthrow of the other.
+> Gradually drawing away from the rest, two combatants are striving; each devoting every nerve, every energy, to the overthrow of the other.
 >
-> But each attack is met by counter attack, each terrible swinging stroke by the crash of equally hard wood or the dull slap of tough hide shield opposed in parry.
+> But each attack is met by counter attack, each terrible swinging stroke by the crash of equally hard pain or the dull slap of tough hard shield opposed in parry.
 >
-> More men are down, about even numbers on each side, these two combatants strive on.
+> More men are down.
+Even numbers of men on each side, these two combatants strive on.

 [NEXT]
 <!-- .slide: data-background="images/books_opened.jpg" class="background" -->
 Create a neural network that can write novels.

-Use 30,000 English novels to train the network.
+Using 34,000 English novels to train the network.

 [NEXT]